E01D/Digital-Biological-Architecture/README.md

       * Kortime (KLR) - Kore Lanaguge Runtime
       * Kornel - Provides the neccessary logic to host a Kor above it
       * Kompiler - Provides the neccessary tooling to produce the layer
+      * Kommon - Common Logic used to provide additional services beyond hosting
     * Kor Types
       * Boot Image (BI)
       * Operating System (OS)